CESNET/cesnet-tszoo/README.md

   - Data can be split into train/val/test sets.
 Split can be done by time series or by time periods.
   - Transforming of data with built-in transformers or with custom transformers.
   - Handling missing values built-in fillers or with custom fillers.
+  - Applying custom handlers.
+  - Changing order of when are preprocesses applied/fitted
 - Creation and import of benchmarks, for easy reproducibility of experiments.
 - Creation and import of annotations.
 Can create annotations for specific time series, specific time or specific time in specific time series.